canmet-energy/btap_ml/docs/usage/preprocessing.rst

 aggregated from hourly to daily, so that it can be merged with the hourly energy file.
 In essence, the simulation I/O file(s), weather data from the specified climate zones and the hourly energy consumption file(s) are all merged to one dataframe which is then split for training and testing purposes (training set, testing set, validation set).

+For costing, the only preprocessing performed is on the building input files, with the weather and energy preprocessing being skipped.

 .. note::